favila/crinkle/README.md

 (make-foo {:foo-prop "bar"} {:key "optional-key" :ref myref})
 ```

-### Breeze-Quiescent Elements

-`crinkle.component/QE` is a compatibility macro for Breeze-flavored Quiescent
-components.

 ### React Hooks

 React hooks are great, but using them efficiently requires an array